MaximilianHauser/Space_Control/README.md

  3. clearly define purpose of each file and functional structure within
  4. start building a library of predefined classes functions (Button etc.) for easier reuse in the future
  5. implement movement cost (modify dist lim flood fill)
- 6. switch to initiative based unit movement instead of turns

 ## Files: